rsksmart/devportal-1.0/rif/rns/libs/javascript/Errors.md

 **Message**: The given address checksum is invalid

 **Description**: The given address checksum is invalid for the current networkId.
-Check out [here](https://eips.ethereum.org/EIPS/eip-1191) how checksum validation is performed.
+Check out [EIP-1191](https://eips.ethereum.org/EIPS/eip-1191) for information about how checksum validation is performed.